grassLEE/grassLeeBlog/blog/2023/setting-the-html-table/index.md

 ```

 ## Each Piece of the Table:
-It can be a little tricky at first, but keep in mind that the &lt;td&gt; elements will extend the width of the row... not the length of the column.
+It can be a little tricky at first, but keep in mind that the &lt;td&gt; elements will extend the width of the row...
+Not the length of the column.

 This basic markup will generate the architecture for our table.
 However, we can introduce a bit of styling (without the need for CSS) to make the data more readable with the **&lt;th&gt;&lt;/th&gt;**, which serves as our **table header** element.